dagu-org/dagu/README.md

 ## YAML format

-You can define workflows in a simple [YAML format](https://yohamta.github.io/docs/yaml/minimal).
+You can define workflows (DAGs) in a simple YAML format.

 ### Minimal